Research output per year

 I welcome PhD proposals in the fields of human rights, public international law, and contract law.

-David has been working in academia since 2012, teaching and researching in the fields of international human rights law, public international law, and the law of contract.
-Before that, he was a Japanese-English legal translator.
+I have been working in academia since 2012, teaching and researching in the fields of international human rights law, public international law, and the law of contract.
+Before that, I was a Japanese-English legal translator.

 English Literature, BA (Hons), University of Kent